-Mercury Musical Developments and Musical Theatre Network’s 2017 bi-annual industry conference ‘High Flying, Adored ?’
+Mercury Musical Developments and Musical Theatre Network‘s 2017 Conference: ‘High Flying, Adored ?’
 Redefining success in new musical theatre in the UK took place at Lyric Hammersmith on Tuesday 28th March 2017.

-The day will featured six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
+The day featured six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
 Producers and creatives behind these productions shared insights, followed by questions / discussion.
 A panel of industry experts also discussed audience development and marketing specifically for new British musicals, and there were plenty of networking opportunities throughout the day.

 Reception sponsored by